tejaspan/ghdp/README.md

 # ghdp
-Setting up Hortonworks Data Platform environment with 5 nodes on Google Cloud with use of Ambari Blueprints
+Setting up Hortonworks Data Platform environment with specified nodes on Google Cloud with use of Ambari Blueprints